STAMPEDE (clinical trial)

 Systemic Therapy in Advancing or Metastatic Prostate Cancer: Evaluation of Drug Efficacy (STAMPEDE) is a clinical trial investigating treatments for high risk or terminal prostate cancer.
-Recruitment started in 2005 and ends in 2022 and in January 2020, over 10,000 participants have joined the trial.
+Recruitment started in 2005 and ended in 2022; as of January 2020, over 10,000 participants had joined the trial.

 Name

 STAMPEDE is an acronym for "Systemic Therapy in Advancing or Metastatic Prostate Cancer: Evaluation of Drug Efficacy".

 Aims and procedure

 The trial investigates new approaches for men with metastatic and locally advanced prostate cancer.
 117 hospitals in the UK and Switzerland are involved with over 10,000 men are expected to take part in the trial.

 The men are randomly assigned to one of a number of "arms".
 The primary outcome by which the arms were judged is overall survival.

 The following arms are documented in the publicly available literature.

 Arm A

 Standard of care (SOC) is lifelong androgen deprivation therapy (ADT).
 After 2015 SOC was expanded to include docetaxel and radiotherapy (RT) at the start of treatment.